The Winds of Winter (Game of Thrones): At Winterfell

 An enraged Ser Davos confronts Melisandre about her role in Shireen's death; she admits to burning her alive, but declares that she did it for the Lord of Light.
 Jon banishes Melisandre from the North and he and Davos threaten to execute her if she ever returns.
 Jon and Sansa discuss who will lead the united Stark forces, with each deferring to the other.

 Littlefinger reveals to Sansa that his ultimate goal is to sit on the Iron Throne with her at his side.
 Sansa rejects his offer.

 Jon gathers the various Northern lords, the Knights of the Vale, and the Wildlings to plan for the fight against the White Walkers.
 After Lyanna Mormont shames the Northern lords that did not come to Jon's aid, all lords present declare a reluctant Jon the new King in the North.

-In Dorne
+At Water Gardens

-Olenna Tyrell meets with Ellaria and the Sand Snakes concerning the possibility of an alliance against Cersei.
+Olenna Tyrell, devastated after the death of her son and grandchildren, meets with Ellaria and the Sand Snakes concerning the possibility of an alliance against Cersei.
 Ellaria presents Varys, who offers Olenna vengeance by allying with Daenerys.